 Mealtime Memo for Child Care is published by the USDA Institute of Child Nutrition.
-Memos offers information for child care providers participating in the Child and Adult Care Food Program (CACFP), focused on good nutrition for young children.
+Mealtime Memos offer information for child care providers participating in the Child and Adult Care Food Program (CACFP), focused on good nutrition for young children.
 Click on a memo below for information, tips and recipes.

 2016 Mealtime Memos